+Develop your creativity and skills within the broad field of art and craft and achieve your diploma at a pace to suit you.
 This extended course is designed to prepare students with an existing A-level or National Diploma to apply for entry onto an Art and Design related degree programme.
 You will create a rich and varied portfolio of work, ensure your portfolio reflects your talents and areas of interest and focus on your future career aspirations.
-If you have a first degree in any subject completing the Foundation Diploma in Art and Design (FDAD) will enable you to study on the Graduate Diploma in Visual Arts at West Dean College.

 Thanks to the support of an individual donor a FDAD bursary is available.
 Please apply if you are aged 18-30 and would like to complete the FDAD, but can't afford the full fee.

 "The flexible structure of the FDAD course means that I have been able to adjust the direction of my learning experiences as my areas of interest have become clearer."Billy Cave, FDAD Student